A few years ago, a friend asked me to describe my personal “ethos” with just a few words.

-For example, let’s say you focus your mind on something that is on the surface mostly a physical pursuit, weight training.
-Yet is it mostly a physical thing?
+For example, let’s say you focus your mind on something that is mostly a physical pursuit on the surface, such as weight training.
+Yet, is it mostly a physical thing?
 While the actual performance of the movements might be primarily physical, what you’ve likely already integrated before you even decide to begin weight training are the facts that challenging your muscles with progressive resistance loads is a good thing for your physical well-being.

 Celebration.
-Once you’ve focused on reality and integrated those facts with your personal worldview, i.e. your personal philosophic premises, then and only then can you rationally indulge in the most pleasurable pillar — celebration.
-For me, celebration is the result of the focused integration of the concretes of reality and what they represent in my life.
+Once you’ve focused on reality and integrated those facts with your personal worldview, i.e. your personal philosophic premises, then, and only then, can you rationally indulge in the most pleasurable pillar — celebration.
+For me, celebration is the result of the focused integration of the concrete parts of reality and what they represent in my life.
 Staying with the weight training example, I know that a focus on facts means I need to weight train to stay in good physical shape.

-You see, when you live a life in full focus, and one in which you integrate the ideas and values that really matter to you, then and only then can you rationally celebrate your existence.
-It is this celebration, in all its glorious forms, that make life worth living.
+You see, when you live a life in full focus, and one in which you integrate the ideas and values that really matter to you, then, and only then, can you rationally celebrate your existence.
+It is this celebration, in all its glorious forms, that makes life worth living.